odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 ```

 ## Solving the problem
-We can solve the above problem terminating with a maximum number of iterations
+We can solve the above problem, terminating at our choice of `iteration_limit`.
-criterion.
 For example,
 ```julia
 solve(m, iteration_limit = 10)
 ```